 - For a “standard” Hilton, this property looks gorgeous; I’m curious if it’s as nice in real life as in the renderings

 - Many people will appreciate that every room here has a private pool, which isn’t the case at many Maldives properties

 - People will either love or hate that this is just a 20-minute speedboat ride from the international airport; that’s really convenient, but will also mean that the resort won’t be as pristine and secluded as some of the properties that are more of a trek to get to

 - While there are more luxurious brands in the Maldives where you can redeem points (Ritz-Carlton, St. Regis, Waldorf Astoria, etc.), one benefit of staying at a less luxurious brand is that I’d expect prices on property to be cheaper, for everything from food and drinks to spa treatments to transfers

-The Hilton Maldives Amingiri will be opening in late 2021, and it will be the fourth Hilton-family property in the Maldives.
-The property will be just a 15-minute speedboat ride from the airport, so that will be convenient.
+The Hilton Maldives Amingiri is accepting reservations for stays as of September 2022, and it will be the fourth Hilton-family property in the Maldives.
+The property will be just a 20-minute speedboat ride from the airport, so that will be convenient.

-Anyone interested in staying at the new Hilton Maldives?
+Anyone considering staying at the new Hilton Maldives?